-Accounting standards promulgated by the Financial Accounting Standards Board ("FASB") are subject to change.
+Accounting standards promulgated by the Financial Accounting Standards Board (the "FASB") are subject to change.
 Changes in such standards may have an impact on our future financial statements.
 The following are a summary of recent accounting developments.

-In August 2016, the Financial Accounting Standards Board (the "FASB") issued ASU 2016-15, Statement of Cash Flows (Topic 230).
+In August 2016, the FASB issued Accounting Standards Update (an "ASU") 2016-15, Statement of Cash Flows (Topic 230).
 The update addresses eight specific cash flow issues and is intended to reduce diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 This update was effective for reporting periods beginning after December 15, 2017, including interim periods within the reporting period.
 We do not believe that the implementation of this update has had a material impact on our financial statements.